About the Glebe Art Show

-Since 1997 the Glebe Art Show was held annually at Glebe Library and in the adjoining building 'Benledi'.
+The Glebe Art Show has been held annually from1997 at Glebe Library and in the adjoining building 'Benledi'.
 In 2018 the Glebe Art Show moved to the upstairs community space in the Tramsheds, Forest Lodge.

 The show is run by the Glebe Art Show Committee, a team of local community members aided by many local volunteers and supported by local businesses and by the City of Sydney.